Measuring Business Innovation: Metrics & KPIs

 Oh, okay.
 So what next?

-After the innovation audit(s), figure out KPIs and set measurable goals for each.
+After the innovation audit(s), determine KPIs and set measurable goals for each.

 Who does that best?
 Well, the people who track and monitor progress!

-Think about it this way: the overall end goal will always be critical for a business.
-To get there, you need a well-thought-out, actionable, and measurable plan.
+Think about it this way: a business’s overall end goal will always be crucial, and it will face challenges simultaneously.
+Therefore, it would be best to have a well-thought-out, actionable, and measurable plan.

 To help clarify, watch the video below by Simon Sinek on measuring success (Sinek, 2019).